Irfaan Ali shies away from commitment to inclusive executive governance – Focused for now on recount

 Presidential Candidate of the People’s Progressive Party (PPP), Dr. Irfaan Ali yesterday refused to define his party’s position on inclusive governance.

-Ali avoided in particularly any endorsement of any structure of government where other parties are allowed to executively govern in a PPP-led government.
+Ali avoided in particular any endorsement of any structure of government where other parties are allowed to executively govern in a PPP-led government.

+He also did not entertain too much discussion on the matter, stating “Right now, we are focused on the recount.”

-His comments, made at the National Recount Media Centre earlier today, come at a time when calls have increased for inclusive and shared governance, as the country appears more divided than ever, due to the protracted electoral process.
+His comments, made at the National Recount Media Centre yesterday, come at a time when calls have increased for inclusive and shared governance, as the country appears more divided than ever, due to the protracted electoral process.

 During his most recent press conference, PPP Leader, Bharrat Jagdeo had briefly addressed the proposals for inclusive governance, saying that the focus now should be on the recount.
 Jagdeo had said that, though he acknowledges that the future warrants more inclusionary governance, the new government should be sworn in, “then we can talk.”